CyberFlameGO/svnpython/Doc/using/mac.rst

 any other Unix platform, but there are a number of additional features such as the IDE and the Package Manager that are worth pointing out.

-The Mac-specific modules are documented in :ref:`mac-specific-services`.

-Python on Mac OS 9 or earlier can be quite different from Python on Unix or Windows, but is beyond the scope of this manual, as that platform is no longer supported, starting with Python 2.4.
-See http://www.cwi.nl/~jack/macpython for installers for the latest 2.3 release for Mac OS 9 and related documentation.

 .. _getting-osx:

 Getting and Installing MacPython